What is thrombophilia?

 What if I have thrombophilia and I’m pregnant?

 Being pregnant increases your risk of clots and a thromboembolism, even if you don’t have thrombophilia.
 Although there isn’t a strong link between having genetic thrombophilia and having preeclampsia or stillbirth, your provider may want to give you an anticoagulant to keep you from having a venous thromboembolism.
-There are specific anticoagulants like heparin that are safe for your baby like heparin or enoxaparin.
+There are specific anticoagulants like heparin that are safe for the fetus like heparin or enoxaparin.

 When should I see my healthcare provider?